officialnico/py-tutorial/open_sesame.md

 ## To extract the data from a .csv file! 🌈

-Let's clean this csv [file](https://github.com/officialnico/py-tutorial/blob/main/numbers.csv) and extract the data that we want.
+Let's clean this csv file [numbers.csv](https://github.com/officialnico/py-tutorial/blob/main/numbers.csv) and extract the data that we want.

 #### 1. Get rid of the ugly space at the bottom